mysticcoders/www/_posts/2010-02-10-wicket-ajax-confirmation-modal-window.markdown

 }
 </pre>
-<p>Everything looks pretty straightforward.
-We pass to the constructor text which will be displayed as a confirmation question, references to ModalWindow object in which YesNoPanel is placed and to ConfirmationAnswer object.<br />
+Everything looks pretty straightforward.
+We pass to the constructor text which will be displayed as a confirmation question, references to ModalWindow object in which YesNoPanel is placed and to ConfirmationAnswer object.
-ConfirmationAnswer class will be created in the next paragraph and will be used to store information whether user pressed 'Yes' or 'No' button in our panel.</p>
+ConfirmationAnswer class will be created in the next paragraph and will be used to store information whether user pressed 'Yes' or 'No' button in our panel.\n
-<p>Now it's time to prepare wrapping form to our YesNoPanel.
+Now it's time to prepare wrapping form to our YesNoPanel.
 We could simply achieve it by creating panel with form and one button in it.
-In our example it will be AreYouSurePanel class:</p>
+In our example it will be AreYouSurePanel class:\n
 <pre lang="html" colla="+">
 <?xml version="1.0" encoding="UTF-8"?>
 <!DOCTYPE html